longjl1/Time-to-mato/docs/future-ideas.md

 - [2024-08-16] parked another idea for filters, quick captures, or richer archive views once the CRUD baseline feels settled.

 - [2024-09-21] parked another idea for filters, quick captures, or richer archive views once the CRUD baseline feels settled.

+- [2025-01-21] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.